rouche-q/CloneYourFirebase/README.md

 ## Installation

-use [npm](https://www.npmjs.com/) to install packages and move the two json from the source Firebase and the destination Firebase
+use [npm](https://www.npmjs.com/) to install packages and move the two json of the source Firebase and the destination Firebase in the json directory

 ```bash
 git clone git@github.com:rouche-q/CloneYourFirebase.git